 Young people between 18 and 35 years of age in the agricultural sector.

 Long-term unemployed persons over the age of 50 and unemployed women of any age who have been unemployed for a period of between six and 24 months, depending on whether they reside in certain disadvantaged regions.

 Disadvantaged persons (that is, persons subject to redundancy procedures or affected by disability).

 Compulsory online filings, introduced by the Ministry of Labour, are required when hiring, terminating, transforming or extending the contracts of any category of workers for administrative purposes (and also for any purposes related to social security).

-Both during the recruitment procedure for the purpose of hiring an applicant and throughout the course of the employment relationship, the employer is prohibited from carrying out (directly or by using third parties) investigations concerning political, religious or union-related opinions or any other kind of opinion concerning circumstances that are not relevant for evaluating the professional attitude of the employee to perform a specific job.
+Both during the recruitment procedure for the purpose of hiring an applicant and throughout the course of the employment relationship, the employer is prohibited from carrying out (directly or by using third parties) investigations concerning political, religious or union-related opinions or any other kind of opinion concerning circumstances that are not relevant for evaluating the professional aptitude of the employee to perform a specific job.
 Questions concerning employees' health are only permitted provided that they are deemed to be crucial for the job that is to be performed.
 Questions related to past criminal records are only permitted if a clear police certificate is deemed to be a requirement for the kind of job to be performed.
 Questions related to pending criminal proceedings are not allowed.

 Permission to work